ajm113/OpenTor-X/README.md

 **I still need help! :(**

-You can ask questions on the github issue page or contact me!
+You can ask questions on the GitHub issue page or contact me!

-**How come share isn't available?**
+**How come "Share" isn't available anymore?**

-This feature is going to be depricated and removed!
-(Also the site torcache site is gone.)
+This feature is removed because TorCache is no longer available.
+Plus this project is more for in-home torrent indexing.

 **Why Isn't NodeJS/Grunt/Gulp Being Used For Front-End?**